Producdevity/coinmerce-assignment/README.md

 > ##### Note
 >
-> This currently doesn't work because the Binance API doesn't work in the US, where Vercel have their free tier servers.
+> The app is completely supported at the moment since the Binance API doesn't work in the US, where Vercel have their free tier servers.

 You can check out the live version of the app [here](https://coinmerce-assignment.vercel.app).